sanketkumaronline/kickstarter-analysis/README.md

 1. **May** is the *best* month to start a theatre fundraising campaign. **June** is the *second best*.

 2. **December** is *worst* month to start a theatre fundraising campaign.
-Also, it is not advisable to start the campaign in Sept, Nov, Jan, and March.
+Also, it is not advisable to start the campaign in Nov, Jan, and March either.

 ### What can you conclude about the Outcomes based on Goals?